Arbitrage-free catastrophe reinsurance valuation for compound dynamic contagion claims: Introduction

 The frequency and severity of both conventional and emerging catastrophes are increasing due to factors such as global warming, cyberattacks, and pandemics. \cite{gurtler2016impact} observed that insurance premiums rose significantly following natural mega-catastrophes to mitigate the risk of financial losses for reinsurers.
 In March 2024, prior to the Southern California wildfires of January 2025, State Farm, the largest property insurer in the US, announced that it would not renew insurance policies in high-risk California postcodes due to escalating costs, including rising reinsurance premiums and construction expenses.

 As a result, alternative point processes are needed to model claim and loss arrivals from both conventional and emerging catastrophic events, ensuring effective pricing of catastrophe insurance and reinsurance contracts.
-To articulate the ongoing challenge and complexity of new risk dynamics, we use a compound dynamic contagion process (CDCP) \citep{dassios2011dynamic} for the catastrophic component of the liability of a reinsurer, (i.e. the aggregate catastrophe loss covered by reinsurance contract), denoted by $C_{t}$, where $N_{t}$ is the dynamic contagion process (DCP) which is a point process.
+To articulate the ongoing challenge and complexity of new risk dynamics, we use a compound dynamic contagion process (CDCP) \citep{dassios2011dynamic} for the catastrophic component of the liability of a reinsurer, (i.e., the aggregate catastrophe loss covered by reinsurance contract), denoted by $C_{t}$.
 This makes our study unique, and to our knowledge, using it for the catastrophic component of the liability of $C_{t}$ is the first contribution in the context of pricing for catastrophe reinsurance contract.
-For references on this compound point process, we refer you to \cite{jang2021review} and relevant works therein.
+For references on this compound point process, we refer to \cite{jang2021review} and relevant citations therein.
+Recently, \cite{LiuJang2025} applied enhanced dynamic contagion processes to study optimal asset allocation and reinsurance problems.

+The CDCP is particularly well suited to modeling catastrophe reinsurance liabilities because its probabilistic structure directly reflects key empirical features of catastrophic loss arrivals.
+First, the self-exciting component captures claim clustering and loss amplification which are often observed after major catastrophes.
+Specifically, an initial event, (e.g., a severe flood or wildfire), generates subsequent related claims through infrastructure damage, supply-chain disruption, or aftershocks.
+Second, the external-excitation component allows for sudden exogenous shocks, such as hurricanes, pandemics, or cyber events, whose arrival times are not triggered by past insurance losses, but by external environmental or systemic factors.
+Third, the mean-reverting intensity ensures that periods of elevated risk eventually decay, consistent with the transient nature of catastrophe-driven claim activities.

-To ensure risk-neutrality, we use an equivalent martingale probability measure $\mathbb{P}^{\ast}$ for the compound dynamic contagion process $C_{t}$, derived using the Esscher transform, to evaluate an arbitrage-free premium.
+To ensure risk-neutrality, we use an equivalent martingale probability measure $\tilde{\mathbb{P}}$ for the compound dynamic contagion process $C_{t}$, derived using the Esscher transform, to evaluate an arbitrage-free premium.
 In the field of actuarial science, risk-neutral pricing via the Esscher transform \citep{esscher1932probability} can be found, for example, in \cite{GerberShiu1994}, \cite{gerber1996actuarial}, \cite{BDES1996}, \cite{dassios2003pricing}, \cite{jang2004arbitrage}, \cite{STY2004}, and \cite{Siu2005}.